 A1.3.1.4 The Study Groups may establish subgroups necessary to facilitate the completion of their work.
 With the exception of Working Parties, introduced in § A1.3.2.2, the terms of reference and milestones of subgroups established during a Study Group meeting shall be reviewed and adjusted at each Study Group meeting as appropriate.

 A1.3.1.5 When Working Parties, Task Groups or Joint Task Groups (defined in § A1.3.2) are assigned preparatory studies on matters to be considered by World or Regional Radiocommunication Conferences (see Resolution ITU-R 2), the work should be coordinated by the relevant Study Groups, Working Parties and Task Groups.
 The final reports of the Working Parties, Task Groups or Joint Task Groups may be submitted directly to the Conference Preparatory Meeting process, normally at the meeting called to consolidate Study Group texts into the draft CPM Report, or exceptionally via the relevant Study Group.
+When preparing ITU-R text referenced in the CPM-Report, Working Parties, Task Groups or Joint Task Groups shall ensure that draft text are submitted to the relevant Study Group before the WRC for consideration in accordance with the relevant section of Annex 2.

 A1.3.1.6 Electronic means of communication shall be used as far as possible to facilitate the work of Study Groups, Working Parties, Task Groups and other subordinate groups, both during and between their respective meetings.